 Why buy trip cancellation insurance for Serbia?

 Airline tickets and hotels must, of course, be booked in advance.
 So will tours, if you are using the services of a tour operator.
 Serbia travel insurance will not be able to eliminate the misfortune of having to stay home, but it can at least compensate you financially.

 What all is covered under trip cancellation insurance for Serbia?

 If you have to cancel your trip due to circumstances like poor health or death in the family, you will receive compensation.
 The same applies to inclement weather, unavoidable circumstances, and unsafe scenarios that make travel impossible (such as riots or acts of terrorism at your destination).
 Always remember to buy travel insurance to mitigate financial loss.
 And, again, be sure to read your certificate wording to make sure your reason for cancellation is covered.

 Things to Do in Serbia

 Located on the Balkan Peninsula, Serbia is part of the melting pot where the East and West meet.
-Much like Turkey, Serbia has a unique identity that is neither European nor Middle Eastern.
+Serbia has a unique identity that is neither European nor Middle Eastern.
 This crucible of history has a lot to offer to tourists.